vovapasko/dmc-front/techdoc.md

 - ng-bootstrap/ng-bootstrap
 	> We love bootstrap, its ease to implement and use, so its our way.
 - ng-select
-	> Prety good select input, well understabl
+	> Prety good select input, well understable
+-

-We will not talk about **devDependencies** because they include develope packages for testing, linting, pretify and other good things for better developmnet
+We will not talk about **devDependencies** because they include develope packages for testing, linting, pretify and other good things for better developmnet, you should use them but you dont have to understand them.

 ## Switch to another file